-The Task Force received feedback from clerks, judges, attorneys, and AOIC staff who have been intimately involved with the implementation of the Legislation.
+The Task Force recommends the General Assembly eliminate the sunset provisions in the Legislation.
+The Task Force received feedback from clerks, judges, attorneys, and AOIC staff that have been intimately involved with the implementation of the Legislation.
 The consensus is that while the initial implementation process was at times difficult, once implemented the Legislation made the system of court fees and costs vastly better.
-Court clerks find it much simpler and easier to administer court fees and costs than before the enactment, and litigants have benefitted from the Legislation in the following respects:
+Court clerks find the process much simpler than before the enactment and they have no desire to return the system as it existed before enactment of the Legislation.